acerbilab/pybads/README.md

 2. Create a new environment in conda: `conda create --name pybads-dev python=3.9`
 3. Activate the environment: `conda activate pybads-dev`
 4. From the `pybads` folder, run: `pip install -e .`
+5. Install `gpyreg` package (read below, in the next section)
-5. Install Jupyter notebook: `conda install jupyter`
+6. Install Jupyter notebook: `conda install jupyter`

 If the list of requirements subsequently changes, you will only need to rerun `pip install -e .`.